-For in-store purchases, Walmart says they “will match Walmart.com and Jet.com base price, for identical items purchased in a Walmart store.”
+For in-store purchases, Walmart says it “will match Walmart.com and Jet.com base price, for identical items purchased in a Walmart store.”

-Customers must inform Walmart associates they wish to price match.
-Additionally, the item must also be in stock on Walmart.com and be identical to the in-store purchase.
+Customers must inform Walmart associates they wish to price-match.
+Additionally, the product must be in stock on Walmart.com and identical to the in-store purchase.

 Online purchases have a different price-match policy.
-According to Walmart’s policy, if you find a cheaper price from “an online retailer on an identical, in-stock product,” they will match the price.
+According to Walmart’s policy, if you find a cheaper price from “an online retailer on an identical, in-stock product,” it will match the price.

-Walmart doesn’t offer price protection for online purchases, meaning they won’t refund money for products purchased on Walmart.com that later drop in price.
-Again, the product in question must also be identical to the cheaper product, which includes sizing, model, brand, and color.
+Walmart doesn’t offer price protection for online purchases, meaning it won’t refund money for products purchased on Walmart.com that later drop in price.
+As usual, the product in question must also be identical to the cheaper product, which includes sizing, model, brand, and color.

 The following scenarios are also exempt from price matching: